 By the end of the program, the graduate should be able to:

 - Demonstrate critical independent evaluation of published scientific literature.

 - Plan and carry out independent research.

-- Develop a professional aptitude and attitude.
+- Demonstrate professional aptitude and attitudes.

 Student financial aid

 Assistantships for research and/or teaching are available in the Department of Earth and Biological Sciences on a competitive basis.
 Further information can be obtained, including contact information, from the department web page at <http://www.llu.edu/medicine/ebs/index.page?>.
-Qualified students are also encouraged to seek fellowships from federal and private agencies with the help of their advisor.
+Qualified students are also encouraged to seek fellowships from federal and private agencies with the help of their advisors.